lukasvrenner/turtls/README.md

 2. Configuration struct: all configuration is done via a single config struct

 ### Cryptography
-TurTLS uses in-house cryptography, meaning it uses its own crypto library, called crylib. crylib can also be used independently of TurTLS.
+TurTLS maintains a general-purpose crypto library called [crylib](https://docs.rs/crylib).
+Its code can be found at `./crylib/`.

 ## Building
 Make sure you have a recent version of Rust installed.
 This project uses on new language features as they release,